geeksforsocialchange/gfsc-v2/_posts/2021-03-02-everything-is-connected.md

 ---

 ### Living in the Manchester surveillance state, case studies

 In Manchester, where I live, Black people are [eight times more likely](https://www.leighjournal.co.uk/news/18540832.gmp-officers-8-times-likely-stop-search-black-people-white-people-figures-show/) to be ‘stop and search’-ed by the police, according to official stats[^4], which we suspect is an underrepresentation of the true figure.
 In practise this happens when ‘stop and search’ efforts are focused on ‘problem areas’ (read: Black areas) such as Moss Side, where, for example, [one person was searched 16 times](https://www.manchestereveningnews.co.uk/news/greater-manchester-news/stop-and-search-greater-manchester-13978783).
 The results of these efforts produce an ongoing supply of minor offences that are then used to justify further over policing of these areas -- a self-fulfilling prophecy.
 Meanwhile, ‘white collar’ crime in nearby financial districts such as Spinningfields is completely ignored and therefore has no evidence base.

 Under ‘joint enterprise’ legislation designed to make, say, the getaway driver of a bank robbery equally liable for crimes taking place during the robbery, [11 young people from Moss Side were sent to jail for one murder](https://www.theguardian.com/news/2018/mar/09/joint-enterprise-law-uk-how-do-11-people-go-to-jail-for-one-murder).
 The evidence for their connection?
 Smartphone footage of ‘gang signs’ being made, taken at a youth work session in a building that contains the local library.
 The gang sign?
 An extended middle finger.
 This is not an isolated case.
 The ethnicity and social class of those convicted will surprise no one.

-{% include smallsignup.html %}
+{% include smallsignup.html custom="Keep up to date with us and get content like this delivered to your inbox." %}

 The Mayor of Greater Manchester Andy Burnham now plans to put police officers in schools[^5], despite [large coordinated public efforts and independent research](https://nopoliceinschools.co.uk/) by campaigners.
 So when [he also says he wants to start tracking people’s fingerprints and veins in order to use the tram](https://www.business-live.co.uk/economic-development/andy-burnham-business-leaders-explore-19463591), it’s hard to imagine that this data won’t be used in the most totalitarian ways.